simaoalicechen/simaoalicechen.github.io/README.md

 ## Work Experience
 **Artificial Intelligence Intern | Wade Trim**
--- Enhanced the ChatBot project by integrating LLM APIs, RAG, and LangChain technologies to accurately respond to queries from selected PDFs and websites.
+-- Enhanced the ChatBot project by integrating LLM APIs, RAG, and LangChain technologies to accurately respond to queries from selected PDFs and websites
--- Designed new ChatBot interfaces using Figma and mapped out the backend workflow with LucidChart.
+-- Designed new ChatBot interfaces using Figma and mapped out the backend workflow with LucidChart
--- Collaborated with AI and SWE teams to brainstorm innovative and feasible AI products, actively participating in the coding and design processes using Jiva and Confluence.
+-- Collaborated with AI and SWE teams to brainstorm innovative and feasible AI products, actively participating in the coding and design processes using Jiva and Confluence

 **Student Data Engineer | New York University**
 -- Imported university-wide survey data from database into python scripts, notebook, Tableau, and Excel